arXiv/discussion/pdf-cdn.md

 I don't see an API that says `put_content_at_CDN_key(key, content)`.
 We can think of a service as that API.
 The service gets a request from the CDN and then it can be programmed to put any content there.

-I suggest that the goal of no-code, only-products forces limitations on what URL to file mappings are possible due to the limitations of the GCP products.
-A small app the mediates this is a large gain of flexibility for a small additional complexity.
+I suggest we reject this proposal.
+Reason #1 is the goal of no-code, GCP only-products forces limitations on what URL to file mappings are possible due to the limitations of the GCP products.
+Reason #2 is We would end up with a system where the state of the bucket was constantly changing to support the URL mapping.
+The storage and the keys used should be limited to the concerns of storage and not have to also carry the concerns of URL mapping.
+Reason #3 it would be easier to test an app returns the correct file for a URL than to test CDN/LB/GS/obj-naming-conventions.

+A small app the mediates the URL to object mapping is a large gain of flexibility for little additional complexity.
+The state of the objects in the GS becomes much simpler.

 ## End Game Proposal
 This is a proposal for what would be ideal without any legacy concerns other than URL patterns.